Breathing Life into Corporate Corridors

 Underscoring the pessimistic outlook for traditional commodity chemical producers, Lehman Brothers Senior Vice President Sergey Vasnetsov said, "High energy prices are killing my chemical companies."
 The analyst, who covers such firms as Dow Chemical and Lyondell Chemical, said that plans to build terminals and import liquefied natural gas just won't help.
 "Liquefied natural gas is a silver bullet with very low velocity," because it takes so long to get permits and build such terminals.

 "We are reaching the end of a long, ugly valley," Meldrum said, predicting a U.S. manufacturing production increase of about 5% this year and next.
+"This year should be the peak growth year in the recovery cycle as momentum is very strong, inflation remains tame, and investment surges.
+It also should be a strong year for economy-wide profits."
 Nevertheless, Air Products intends to exercise caution: "We are planning for a recovery less strong than the consensus."

 Grace's slower growing "foundation" businesses account for nearly three-quarters of its annual sales of almost $2 billion, but they get only about half the firm's R&D budget, Norris said.
 Its other, faster growing businesses get the other half.

 Recently retired Air Products executive Robert E. Gadomski said the Allentown, Pa.-based firm has mechanisms in place for balancing growth with financial performance.
-The former executive vice president emphasized the need to focus new initiatives on "hard" performance deadlines, and he suggested killing projects early when they do not meet goals.
+The former executive vice president said: "Not meeting basic financial numbers quarterly prevents you from moving ahead.
+Doing so gives you the freedom and opportunity to invest in the future."
+He emphasized the need to focus new initiatives on "hard" performance deadlines, and he suggested killing projects early when they do not meet goals.

 Balancing growth while satisfying investor demands for profits is particularly difficult for a publicly traded company, Gadomski noted.
 And Peter T. Francis, CEO of privately held J. M. Huber, agreed.
 Huber is free to make the right economic decisions because it must satisfy only a small group, said Francis, a member of the family that owns the $1 billion-plus maker of chemicals, timber products, and minerals.